glennsl/bs-in-a-box/README.md

 In a node context you can read it in as a text file and evaluate it using `vm.runInContext` or a similar function.
 See the node_sandbox example for details.

+## Licensing

+The `vendor` directory contains files built from code in the BuckleScript repository.
+Refer to its [Licensing](https://github.com/BuckleScript/bucklescript#licensing) section.
+Everything else is licensed under the [MIT license](LICENSE).